ghostway0/ghostway0.github.io/blogs/unsloth-challenge.md

 Why did those 20 lines of code take two sleep-deprived days to write?
 Well, that's today's story.

-// terrible code-reading skills when I didn't understand the two calls to dequantize (just did the nf4 dequantize) My terrible code-reading skills weren't the only problem, though: in the original challenge's code, `torch.set_default_dtype(test_dtype)` was called, making some down-the-line code generate the `code` tensor with that dtype.
+Initially I overlooked the fact that there were two calls to dequantize--I had assumed that only the nf4 dequantize was relevant, but my terrible code-reading skills weren't the only problem: in the original challenge's code, `torch.set_default_dtype(test_dtype)` was called, making some down-the-line code generate the `code` tensor with that dtype.
 You may have noticed that Unsloth's code did not check any of that, nor did it check if the test dtype is included in their \[fp16, bf16\] expected dtypes.

 Let's take another look at the Cuda kernel: